gaultier/c/libclang-plugin/README.md

 **tl;dr:** Never use the syntax `T object;` because it will leave some fields uninitialized and they will contain garbage, leading to hard to track bugs.
 The fix is to always use `T object{}`; which will zero initialize the object.

 In some cases, but not all, the problematic syntax is actually fine (see [default initialization](https://en.cppreference.com/w/cpp/language/default_initialization)).
-But the rules are so complex that it's better no to live on the edge; just zero initialize.
+But the rules are so complex that it's better not to live on the edge; just zero initialize.

 This plugin using libclang attempts to detect this problematic syntax.